obata-nucl/obata-nucl/README.md

-I am a first-year master's student at Hokkaido University.
+I am a second-year master's student at Hokkaido University.